+Sustainability indicators measure how the sustainable objectives of this financial product are attained.
 Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Product name: Thematics Climate Selection Fund Legal entity identifier: 549300BZYHMQ58ASOQ37
+Product name : Thematics Climate Selection Fund Legal entity identifier : 549300BZYHMQ58ASOQ37

 Does this financial product have a sustainable investment objective?
-Yes ● ○ 🗶 No It will make a minimum of sustainable investments with environmental objective: its objective a sustainable investment, it will have a minimum proportion of 30 % of sustainable investments with an environmental objective in economic activities that qualify as environmentally It will make a minimum of sustainable investments with social objective:% a It promotes E/S characteristics, but will not make any sustainable investments
+Yes × No It will make a minimum of It promotes Environmental/Social (E/S) X characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 30 % of in economic activities that qualify sustainable investments as environmentally sustainable with an environmental objective in economic under the EU Taxonomy activities that qualify as environmentally in economic activities that do not sustainable under the EU Taxonomy qualify as environmentally with an environmental objective in sustainable under the EU Х economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy X with a social objective It promotes E/S characteristics, but will not make any sustainable investments